nagydani/seedling/sprout/README.md

 ### Character Literals

-Character literals start with the word `ascii` and put the ASCII code of the first character of the following word onto the data stack.
-Thus, `ascii A` would put decimal 65 on the stack, and so would `ascii Alpha`.
+Character literals start with the word `utf8` and put the unicode codepoint of the first non-whitespace character encoded in UTF-8 onto the stack.
+Thus, `utf8 A` would put decimal 65 on the stack and `utf8 €` would put decimal 8364 on the stack.
+The UTF-8 character must be followed by whitespace or line ending.

+For compatibility with Seed, character literals in Sprout can also be written using the word `ascii` followed by a word, whose first character's ASCII code is placed on the top of the stack.
+Thus, `ascii A` would put decimal 65 on the stack and so would `ascii Alpha`.
 However, to avoid confusion, the latter use is discouraged.